-Why We’re Choosing Concrete Floors In Our Home
+Why We’re Choosing Concrete Floors IN Our Home

 One of the first decisions we’ve had to make for our new home was what the flooring in the main living area/first level would be like.
 Right away we knew we wanted something that resembled the natural tones and pigment of the surrounding desert rock.
 We toyed with the idea of a brick, terracotta tile for a while, as it gave us a nod to the Spanish style, southwest design we have been inspired by throughout this process.
 We kept running into hiccups with this, so we decided to go with a tinted concrete.
 We liked this idea as it will not be perfect, over time it will show imperfections and age differently in different spots.
 I know to many that isn’t very appealing, but to us, we liked how the floors will continue to tell a story and age with us as we make memories in this home.